 Common causes of new driver accidents include:

 Underage drinking causes approximately 2,000 car accident fatalities per year.
 Teens are less capable of knowing when they’ve had too much to drink and often binge drink.
-According to Mothers Against Drunk Driving (MADD), 1 in 7 teens binge drink, while only 1 in 100 parents believe their teen binge drinks.
+According to Mothers Against Drunk Driving (MADD), 1 in 7 teens binge drink, while only 1 in 100 parents believes their teen binge drinks.

 In most states, it is a crime for anyone under the age of 21 to have a blood alcohol level (BAC) of .02% and many states have severe zero-tolerance laws for underage drinkers.
-A teen with a DUI conviction leads to a suspended license, and mandatory enrollment in a rehabilitation program such as Alcoholics Anonymous.
+A teen with a DUI conviction leads to a suspended license and mandatory enrollment in a rehabilitation program such as Alcoholics Anonymous.
 They could possibly face jail time and community service.